-The Family Educational Rights and Privacy Act of 1974 as amended prohibits the release of educational records by institutions without the specific written consent of the student.
-Copies of official University transcripts can be obtained by writing to: Office of the Registrar, Columbia University, Philosophy Hall, Room 209, Mail Code 9201, 1150 Amsterdam Avenue, New York, NY 10027.
-Please include name, ID number, schools, and dates of attendance in the letter.
-Students may also come to 205 Kent and order records in person.
+The amended Family Educational Rights and Privacy Act (FERPA) of 1974 prohibits release of educational records without the written consent of the student (for certain exceptions and further restrictions, consult Appendix A of FACETS, the University student handbook).
+You may obtain an official transcript of your academic record at Columbia University by writing to: Office of the Registrar, Columbia University, Mail Code 9202, 1140 Amsterdam Avenue, New York, NY 10027, Attention: Transcripts.